harshnambiar/hello_alephium/README.md

 24. if all goes well, the console should print "au revoir 2"
 25. repeat the exercise by uncommenting out the reset_counter() function and commenting out the display_counter() function
 26. build again and run node dist/src/hello.js again
 27. it should print "au revoir 3" in the console if everything worked perfectly
+28. in the contracts folder, create the files for incrementCounter and resetCounter and copy the contents as shown
+29. run the compile command again
+30. run the npx tsc --build command again
+31. if all goes well, in the dist folder, there should be an artifacts folder
+32. create the [hello_alephium_frontend](https://github.com/harshnambiar/hello_alephium_frontend) repository separately as shown
+33. in its src folder, copy paste the artifacts folder that was obtained in step 31
+34. the next steps are in the hello_alephium_frontend repository to help you connect your alephium code to the frontend